ade-mat/D013N88D/README.md

 - Status values are clamped and validated on the client before persistence, reducing corrupt save data.
 - Shared types (`shared/types.ts`) are part of both TypeScript build graphs, so breaking changes surface at compile time.
 - The `lessons/` folder contains guided tours of the codebase (overview, client tour, and server tour) if you need a refresher.

+## Security Automation

+- `.github/workflows/security-scan.yml` runs on every push, PR, and the weekly cron.
+  - **CodeQL Suite:** single job that scans the JavaScript/TypeScript codebase and GitHub Actions workflow definitions.
+  - **Microsoft Security DevOps:** executes CredScan (needs.NET 6) and Checkov with SARIF uploads to the GitHub Security tab.
+  - **Trivy Scan:** builds the Docker image from this repo and publishes container vulnerability findings back to GitHub.
+- `.github/workflows/build.yml` remains focused on Cloud Run deployment but now declares only the minimum permissions required to satisfy Checkov gatekeepers.